How I Used These 15 Clever Ways To Have Wall Art On A Budget

 6. Street artists

-When traveling, especially in Europe and other tourist hotpots you must've seen artists on the sidewalks selling and sometimes even live-painting an artwork, which is usually a painting of the scenery in front of them or of a popular landmark of that city.
+When traveling, especially in Europe and other tourist hotpots, you must've seen artists on the sidewalks selling and sometimes even live-painting an artwork, which is usually a painting of the scenery in front of them or of a popular landmark of that city.
 Not only is this kind of art sometimes very reasonable for the skill involved, it's also exclusive and you'll never have a piece like that elsewhere.
+Go buy a piece and support the artist as well as adorn your place with a unique, han-painted artpiece.

 7. Travel souvenirs as wall art